xhh6fb/ds4320-project-1/README.md

 ### Bias Identification

-bias can enter this dataset through both source coverage and modeling simplification. the source data do not capture every pregame factor that may affect nfl outcomes, such as injuries, late roster changes, weather severity, travel fatigue, or quarterback uncertainty. because the model uses mainly prior results and rest patterns, it may over-credit teams whose past outcomes were shaped by unusually weak schedules or temporary conditions.
+Bias can enter this dataset through both the source data and the simplified feature choices.
+Team outcomes are affected by injuries, weather, quarterback changes, coaching, travel, and strength of opponent, but not all of these are represented in a schedule-based dataset.
+As a result, the model may assign too much importance to past scores or win percentage while missing important contextual factors.

-another important source of bias is temporal leakage. if features were built using information from the current game or future games, model performance would be falsely inflated. there is also selection bias because the project focuses only on completed regular-season games and excludes playoff games and other football contexts.
+Another major source of bias is temporal leakage.
+If any feature accidentally includes information from the current game or from future games, then the model would be misleadingly strong.
+There is also selection bias because the project only focuses on regular-season NFL games rather than all football competitions.

 ### Bias Mitigation

-to reduce bias, all rolling features are constructed using only games that occurred earlier in the same season for the same team. this preserves temporal ordering and limits leakage. i also keep the modeling target narrow and explicit: completed nfl regular-season games only. that avoids blending multiple competition types with different incentives and structures.
+To reduce bias, I construct all rolling features using only information available before the game being predicted.
+This means that win percentage, prior scoring averages, and prior point differential are based only on earlier games for that team.
+I also exclude non-regular-season games to keep the target problem aligned with the stated project goal.

-i also make the dataset more auditable by saving intermediate relational tables rather than only a single final modeling table. this makes it easier to inspect how features were created and how uncertainty entered at each stage. finally, i evaluate the model using later seasons as the test set rather than random shuffling, which better reflects a real forecasting setting.
+Bias is also reduced by using a relational design with saved intermediate tables, which makes the feature engineering process easier to inspect and debug.
+Finally, I evaluate the proof-of-concept model using later seasons as a test set rather than random shuffling, because that better reflects the real forecasting setting.

 ### Rationale for Critical Decisions

-the most important design choice was to use a four-table relational structure instead of one flattened file. the project goal is not just prediction; it is to create a fully established secondary dataset using the relational model. separating teams, games, team-games, and matchups keeps the data organized around meaningful entities and prevents the feature-engineering logic from being hidden inside one opaque table.
+A major critical decision was to structure the data into four linked tables because the rubric requires a relational dataset with at least four tables.
+I created `teams`, `games`, `team_games`, and `matchups` to satisfy that requirement while also making the pipeline easier to understand and query.

-another important judgment call was feature scope. for this first project version, i deliberately limited the feature set to interpretable pregame summaries: prior win percentage, prior average points scored, prior average points allowed, prior average point differential, and rest days. richer feature sets could improve performance, but starting with transparent, leakage-resistant features gives a more defensible baseline and makes the uncertainty in the analysis easier to explain.
+Another important decision was to use transparent pregame schedule-derived features at this stage rather than richer but more complicated features.
+This reduces the risk of leakage, keeps the model explainable, and provides a reasonable proof of concept for the homework even though it is not yet the most advanced possible solution.

 ## Metadata